waypointnda/waypoint/nda.md

 Except as described in [Former Personnel](#former-personnel) or [General Solicitation](#general-solicitation), during discussions of the _Potential Transaction__ and for one year after the date of any principal agreement for the _Potential Transaction_, or as long as the law allows, neither party shall solicit to hire any of the following without the prior, signed, written consent of the other party:

-- any executive employed by the other party or its _Affiliate_; or
+- any executive employed by the other party or its _Affiliate_;

+- any other employee of the other party or its _Affiliate_; or

-- any other employee or contractor of the other party of its _Affiliate_ who they became aware of, or about whose performance they learn, in connection with a _Potential Transaction_.
+- any natural-person independent contractor providing services exclusively to the other party or its _Affiliate_

+who they became aware of, or about whose performance they learn, in connection with a _Potential Transaction_.

 ### Former Personnel